 However, the effects of alcoholic beverages depend on which type is consumed and how much, as well as individual body chemistry.
-A variety of things can happen to a person who drinks alcohol, including but not limited to decreased inhibitions, an increase in courage, a lack of coordination, slurred speech, extreme hangovers, and the complete loss of consciousness and memories of the previous hours.
-Contact alcohol rehabilitation in Palm Beach County today.
+A variety of things can happen to a person who has consumed alcohol, including but not limited to decreased inhibitions, an increase in courage, a lack of coordination, slurred speech, extreme hangovers, and the complete loss of consciousness and memories of the previous hours.

 Alcohol comes in a variety of forms, but beer is one of the most common types.
 It is made from fermented grain and has an alcohol content of 2 to 12 percent, which is the lowest of the most popular alcoholic drinks for those who drink alcohol.

 Wine comes from fermented grapes and generally contains more alcohol by volume than beer.
 A 5-ounce glass of wine contains about the same amount of alcohol as a 12-ounce can of beer.
 Society tends to view wine as a classier drink than beer.
 However, it’s easy to consume far more than 5 ounces of wine in one sitting, which can lead to getting drunk more quickly.